 Together, we will come up with the best emergency option for you!

-If you are unable to find suitable shelter arrangements for your pet, please CLICK HERE to learn more about Domestic Animal Services pet sheltering program.
+If you are unable to find suitable shelter arrangements for your pet, please contact Lauren Bonica, 239-252-3608, to get further instructions.

 If you have any questions about your Collier County Special Needs Program, or if you have a speaking request for your organization or group, please feel free to contact us.
 Our office hours are Monday - Friday between the hours of 8 AM and 5 PM.